-Mississippi's state budget is a blueprint for the success of our people, not a battle plan for the politics of personality.
-That blueprint cannot be drawn accurately if we fail to take into consideration the slowing of our national and state economy.
+Mississippi's state budget is not a battleground for the politics of personality; it is a blueprint for the success of our people.
+That blueprint cannot be drawn accurately if we fail to take into consideration the slowing of our national and state economies.